poldrack/autoCV/README.md

 It also allows addition of links to any reference using a csv file called **[links.csv](links.csv)**.

+Finally, you will need to generate a json file called params.json that contains some metadata about you - see example [here](params.json).

 You will need to take a look at the examples of these files in the repository to see their structure.

 ## Running the code